Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Overnight oats with yogurt can last for up to 5 days in the fridge.
 Yogurt makes the soaked oats taste extra creamy, and the probiotics are an added benefit to aid digestion.

-Before mixing with the oats, check the expiration date of the yogurt to make sure that it has not passed its prime.
+Before mixing with the oats, check the expiration date of the yogurt.
 If the date is quickly approaching, eat the oatmeal before the time passes by.